An injectivity theorem with multiplier ideal sheaves of singular metrics with transcendental singularities: Preliminaries

 The latter conclusion follows from the proof in \cite{DPS01}.
-We will see this fact shortly, by using the notation in \cite{DPS01}.
+We shortly see this fact by using the notation in \cite{DPS01}.
 In their proof, they locally approximate $\varphi$ by $\varphi_{\e, \nu, j}$ with logarithmic pole.
-By inequality (2.5) in \cite{DPS01}, the Lelong number of $\varphi_{\e, \nu, j}$ is less than or equal to that of $\varphi$.
-Hence $\varphi_{\e, \nu, j}$ is smooth on $X \setminus Z$ since $\varphi_{\e, \nu, j}$ has a logarithmic pole.
-Since $\varphi _{\nu}$ is obtained from Richberg's regularization of the supremum of these functions (see around (2.5) and (2.7)), we obtain the latter conclusion. \end{proof}
+From inequality (2.5) in \cite{DPS01}, the Lelong number of $\varphi_{\e, \nu, j}$ is less than or equal to that of $\varphi$.
+It follows that $\varphi_{\e, \nu, j}$ is smooth on $X \setminus Z$ since $\varphi_{\e, \nu, j}$ has a logarithmic pole.
+Since $\varphi _{\nu}$ is obtained from Richberg's regularization of the supremum of these functions (see around (2.10)), we obtain the latter conclusion. \end{proof}